 In February 1972, former US President Richard Nixon made a landmark visit to China, marking a major thaw in Sino-American relations after 25 years of separation.
 “The week that changed the world” was also a milestone event for LDC.
-Our participation in the US delegation at that historic visit, opened the doors for us to begin trading cotton with China.

 Growth in the Early Years